Olexandr29/eCommerce_JS/Task_TestCases.md

 - Add product → Go to cart → Checkout → Fill info → Finish

 Expected Result: Confirmation page with "Thank you for your order!"

+TC-021: Checkout form validation

+Preconditions: Logged in as standard_user, in checkout step one

+Steps:
+- Leave fields empty
+- Click Continue

+Expected Result: Error like "First Name is required"

 </details>